it-is-jay/EdQty/README.md

 - Node.js
 - Python 3
 - MongoDB Atlas account
-- API keys for LLaMA 3.2, Whisper, and Ollama
+- API keys for LLaMA 3.2 or any LLM / Meta Llama 3.2 set up locally using Ollama

 ### Installation
 1. Clone the repo: